quintans/eventsourcing/README.md

 * **If events are inserted out of order how will they impact the projections?**

   If what I said before is true, then it will not matter, even if consider projection built with different aggregates.
   Consider the aggregates A and B that are materialised in the projection C, so that `A + B = C`.
-This exactly the same as `B + A = C`
+This is exactly the same as `B + A = C`

-Ideally we would like to have global monotonic events, but that is impossible to have unless we have a single node writer, creating a bottleneck.
+Ideally we would like to have global monotonic events, but that is impossible to have unless we have a single node writer (to set an absolute order), creating a bottleneck.
 Even then there is no guarantee that the events will appear in order if we have concurrent writes, unless we have some kind of lock at the node level, creating an even greater bottleneck.